stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Metadata
 ++++++++

-The code below outlines the elements of the Dynamo0.3 API Kernel metadata, 1) 'meta_args_', 2) 'meta_funcs_', 3) 'meta_reference_element_',
+The code below outlines the elements of the LFRic (Dynamo0.3) API Kernel metadata, 1) 'meta_args_', 2) 'meta_funcs_', 3) 'meta_reference_element_',
 4) 'meta_mesh_', 5) 'gh_shape' (`gh_shape and gh_evaluator_targets`_),
 6) 'operates_on_' and 7) 'procedure_'::